zhenv5/twisted/docs/core/howto/tube.rst

 Before sending the output back to the user, you need to add a newline to each number so it is legible to the user.
 Otherwise the distinct numbers "3", "4", and "5" would show up as "345".

-For this, we use the aforementioned `bytesToLines` tube, which simply appends newlines to its inputs.
+For this, we use the aforementioned `bytesToLines` tube, which appends newlines to its inputs.

 Tubes Versus Protocols
 ======================